julialintern/julialintern.github.io/_posts/2018-7-17-ClimateModel2.md

 ![plot10](https://github.com/julialintern/julialintern.github.io/raw/master/images/test_plot.png)

 Looks pretty good.
-However, we still have step #4) Iterate.
+However, we haven't completed step #4.
 Our decision to leverage an AR(2) model was based on theory.
-However, it would be wise to perform a grid search approach on hyper-parameters to determine which model minimizes errors.
-Stay tuned for the next post.
+However, it would be wise to perform an iterative/grid search approach to confirm which hyper-parameters are truly optimal via train/test/val splits & minimization of the loss metric.
+This will be the focus of the next post.
+Stay tuned !